Family Friendly Itinerary in Japan for 10 Days

 Late afternoon option 2: Fushimi Inari Shrine

-The most popular spot in Kyoto city for the tourists is Fushimi Inari Shrine with thousands of red Torii gates!
-This is also not something special just for kids but everyone can enjoy this amazing place and it is easy to walk around because there are not so many steps until the middle.
+The most popular spot in Kyoto City for tourists is Fushimi Inari Shrine with thousands of red Torii gates!
+This is also not something special just for kids everyone can enjoy this amazing place and it is easy to walk around because there are not so many steps until the middle.

 In the middle of this shrine, there is Omokaruishi, the stone telling about your wish.
 Let’s try to lift up the stone.
 If you feel it is heavy, your wish will take some time to come true but if it is very light, it will come true soon!

-From the middle in the path, it is getting tougher to climb up.
-So, walking until the middle is easy plan to enjoy Fushimi Inari especially if you are with kids.
+From the middle of the path, it is getting tougher to climb up.
+So, walking until the middle is an easy plan to enjoy Fushimi Inari especially if you are with kids.

 Evening option 1: Gion District & Yasaka Shrine